Sage/carbon/docs/guides/flux.md

 ### Connecting a React Component to our Flux Store

 The store is now updating its data - but we have no React components connected to the store!
 Lets set one up:
+Here is an example of how to set up a connected Componen.
+It shows several that a component can connect to Stores or simply override with props.

 ```js
 // ./src/views/user/index.js